Category

 Nanjo: Exactly.
 There's no such thing as a fixed value.
 You decide how you see it and have confidence in that.
 The ability to do that might be the quality that allows people to find contemporary art interesting.

-Furthermore, while there's no inherent definition of contemporary art, if we define it as extremely creative work—much like Joseph Beuys named socially transformative actions "social sculpture"—then it transcends painting and sculpture.
-Marketing work, daily tasks, even thought processes can be contemporary art if they're creative.
-That perspective is essential for our times.
+Furthermore, while there's no inherent definition of contemporary art, if we define it as extremely creative work—much like Joseph Beuys named socially transformative actions "social sculpture"—then it's no longer limited to painting or sculpture.
+Marketing work, daily tasks, even thought processes—if they're creative, they can be contemporary art.
+I think this perspective is necessary for our times.

 Miyagawa: I see.
 Rather than forcing it into the box of "contemporary art," it's important to see it as something continuous with work and daily life.